Controlled Text Generation with Natural Language Instructions

-\paragraph{c) Semantic Constraints:} To enable fine-grained control on the content/semantics of the output text, we also include three semantic constraints including a {\bf topic/domain constraint}, a {\bf sentiment constraint}, and a {\bf political slant constraint}.
-Concretely, the topic constraint requires the model to produce texts related to a certain topic such as different scientific fields.
-Similarly, sentiment constraint and political slant constraint control the sentiment polarity and the political slant of the output texts, respectively.
-For semantic constraints, we first train a RoBERTa-based~\citep{liu2019roberta} classifier on labeled datasets for different semantic constraints by adding a ``not related'' output class which is associated with random sentences from the C4 dataset.
-For instance, for sentiment constraint, we train a three-way classifier with sentences of positive and negative sentiment from sentiment-labeled datasets, the Amazon Review dataset~\citep{he2016ups} for sentiment control as positive and negative examples.
-As for examples for the ``not related'' class, we use sentences from the C4 dataset that are filtered by a two-way classifier trained on the Amazon Review dataset to have no sentiment polarity.
-To simulate the distribution (population) of sentiment-polarized sentences in web texts, we construct the train set with 90\% random sentences and 5\% sentences of positive and negative sentiment.
-We then apply the trained classifier on more randomly sampled sentences from C4 and use sentences that are labeled to be of positive/negative sentiment with high confidence to synthesize sentiment constraint-text pairs.

-We use the Amazon Review dataset~\citep{he2016ups} and the Political Slant dataset~\citep{voigt2018rtgender} for the sentiment constraint and political slant constraint respectively and use the M2D2 dataset~\citep{reid2022m2d2}, which contains diverse topics in Wikipedia and ArXiv categories, for topic control\footnote{We do not train the topic classifier and collect data from C4 because the M2D2 dataset is large enough.}.
+\paragraph{c) Semantic Constraints} To enable fine-grained control over the content and semantics of the output text, we also include three semantic constraints including a {\bf topic/domain constraint}, a {\bf sentiment constraint}, and a {\bf political slant constraint}.
+Concretely, the topic constraint requires the model to produce texts related to a certain topic, for example, a text about a certain scientific field.
+Similarly, the sentiment constraint and the political slant constraint control the sentiment polarity and the political slant of the output texts, respectively.
+We first train a RoBERTa-based classifier \citep{liu2019roberta} on labeled datasets for different semantic constraints with an additional \textsc{neutral} output class which is associated with random sentences from the C4 dataset.
+For instance, to enforce a sentiment constraint, we train a three-way classifier on sentences marked with \textsc{positive}, \textsc{negative}, or \textsc{neutral}.
+The sentences labeled with \textsc{positive} and \textsc{negative} are taken from the Amazon Review dataset~\citep{he2016ups} and the sentences labeled with \textsc{neutral} class are drawn randomly from the C4 dataset and additionally filtered by a two-way classifier trained on the Amazon Review dataset to have no sentiment polarity.
+To simulate the population of sentiment-polarized sentences in web text, we construct the train set with 90\% random sentences and 5\% sentences of positive and negative sentiment each.
+We then apply the trained classifier on more randomly sampled sentences from C4 and use sentences that are labeled to be of positive or negative sentiment with high confidence to synthesize sentiment constraint--text pairs.
+Additionally, we use the Political Slant dataset~\citep{voigt2018rtgender} for the political slant constraint and use the M2D2 dataset~\citep{reid2022m2d2}, which contains diverse topics in Wikipedia and arXiv categories, for topic control.